atticus-carter/abstract/index.md

   </label>
   <div id="exampleObjective" class="example" style="display:none; margin:5px 0 10px 20px; border-left: 2px solid #9370DB; padding-left: 10px;">
     <p>
       This field describes how you fill the research gap.
 Use a cue word like "Therefore:" (alternatives are acceptable).
+Sometimes it works well to write with the cue first, and delete it later to make it flow better! :)
     </p>
     <p>
-      “Therefore: We identify climatic drivers of whooping crane recruitment throughout the species’ life cycle.”
+      “We identify climatic drivers of whooping crane recruitment throughout the species’ life cycle.”
       (Butler et al., 2017)
       <a href="https://doi.org/10.1002/ece3.2892" target="_blank">[Link]</a>
     </p>
     <p>
-      “Therefore: We investigated feeding preferences between native and invasive food sources, as well as feeding rates at elevated temperatures.”
+      “We investigated feeding preferences between native and invasive food sources, as well as feeding rates at elevated temperatures.”
       (Johnson et al., 2023)
       <a href="https://doi.org/10.7717/peerj.15223" target="_blank">[Link]</a>
     </p>
     <p>
-      “Therefore: To examine the ecological functions of soft-sediment tidepools according to topographical types on Okinawa-jima Island.”
+      “To examine the ecological functions of soft-sediment tidepools according to topographical types on Okinawa-jima Island.”
       (Kunishima &amp; Tachihara, 2021)
       <a href="https://doi.org/10.1016/j.marenvres.2021.105442" target="_blank">[Link]</a>
     </p>
     <p>
-      “Therefore: To assess how the removal of surfgrass affects the thermal environment and community structure in tidepools.”
+      “To assess how the removal of surfgrass affects the thermal environment and community structure in tidepools.”
       (Shelton, 2010)
       <a href="https://doi.org/10.1016/j.jembe.2010.06.003" target="_blank">[Link]</a>
     </p>
     <p>
-      “Therefore: To identify genetic connectivity among MPAs in the Gulf of Mexico and Caribbean Sea using microsatellite analysis.”
+      “To identify genetic connectivity among MPAs in the Gulf of Mexico and Caribbean Sea using microsatellite analysis.”
       (Guzmán‐Méndez et al., 2020)
       <a href="https://doi.org/10.3389/fmars.2019.00403" target="_blank">[Link]</a>
     </p>